-We develop a dynamic model of a Financial Stability Fund (Fund) as a long-term partnership between the Fund and participating sovereign countries.
-Long-term Fund contracts are the instrument of the Fund, and the design, properties and comparison of these contracts with defaultable sovereign debt contracts are the focus of this paper.
-A fund contract is based on an in-depth analysis of the country's risk profile.
-It must address four features that are usually seen as most problematic for a lending and risk-sharing institution to be sustainable when the partnership is a union of sovereign countries.
-First, sovereignty means that countries can always exercise their right to exit the institution (possibly defaulting on their obligations).
-Second, risk-sharing, as well as crises prevention or resolution transfers should never become undesirably permanent or go beyond the levels of redistribution, or risk mutualization, that are accepted by all partners.
-To take these two concerns into account, Fund contracts are subject to limited enforcement constraints (LE) on the borrower and the lender side, respectively.
-In particular, our specific design assumes that there are no expected losses at any point in time - i.e., the Fund does not provide any redistribution ex ante or ex post - although it can be easily extended to state-contingent (e.g., solidarity) permanent transfers.
+Towards this end, we develop a dynamic model of a Financial Stability Fund (Fund) as a long-term partnership addressing three features that are usually seen as most problematic for a risk-sharing institution to be sustainable, when the partnership is a union of sovereign countries.
+First, sovereignty means that countries can always exercise their right to exit the institution (possibly defaulting on their obligations), but it also means that risk-sharing transfers should never become undesirably permanent or go beyond the level of redistribution that is accepted by all partners.
+To take this into account, Fund contracts are subject to limited enforcement constraints (LE) which make the fund stable, in the sense that there are no defaults, and sustainable, in the sense that there are no undesired losses.
+In particular, our specific design assumes that there are no expected losses at any point in time - i.e., the Fund does not provide any redistribution ex ante or ex post - although there may be state-contingent desired (e.g., solidarity) permanent transfers.3